arnath/vijayp.dev/src/lib/blog/posts/apple-jobs.md

 published: true
 ---

-**TL;DR**: I downloaded the data from Apple's careers site because their search UI infuriates me.
+_TL;DR: I downloaded the data from Apple's careers site because their search UI infuriates me.
 The raw data is available here: [`jobs.json`](./jobs.json).
-The data was last updated 2025-02-03.
+The data was last updated 2025-02-03._

 As I mentioned in [my last blog post](../rewrite-plain-html/), I'm currently unemployed and spending a lot of time job searching.
 I would obviously love to apply to some roles at Apple but I find their